MarkBernstein.org

 Edale to Hope

-And so I arrived at the trailhead and set out, and here things began to go badly wrong, for the simple reason that I had set out on the wrong trail.
+And so I arrived at the trailhead and set out, and here things began to go badly wrong, for the simple reason that I set out on the wrong trail.
 Or, I think, on no trail at all.
 I have read about following a sheep path on the moor.
 I know about this.
 Didn't stop me.
-So I started to climb, following this nice little footpath, clinging to the side of a steep and increasingly narrow little valley, clambering up a tall ridge.
+So I following this nice little footpath, clinging to the side of a steep and increasingly narrow little valley, climbing a tall ridge.

 In Colorado, say, you get boggy swamps in lowlands.
 In Derbyshire, you can be at the bottom, the top, or in between, standing on a steep, steep slope, and you carefully set you foot to keep your balance in a patch of dirt that looks a little muddy, and glop! you're up to your calves in glutinous brown mud.

-There were lots of sheep.
+There are lots of sheep.
 There have been lots of sheep here for a long time.
 In consequence, approximately every plant has thorns, or little prickles on its leaves, or burrs.
-I soon had legs covered in mud, hands covered in bleeding scratches, with a cloud of pursuing midges who had discovered true love.
+Which means I soon had legs covered in mud, hands covered in bleeding scratches, with a cloud of midges in pursuit who had discovered true love.

 Edale to Hope